EnAccess/OpenPAYGO-python/README.md

   </a>
 </p>
 <p align="center">
-    <em>The OpenPAYGO is an open source token system to enable PAYGO functionality in new products.</em>
+    <em>OpenPAYGO is an Open Source ecosystem to enable pay-as-you-go functionality in new devices and products.</em>
 </p>
 <p align="center">
   <img